 Help Us End Distracted Driving

 Joel Feldman created EndDD to honor his daughter Casey who was killed by a distracted driver in 2009.
-To date, EndDD has educated more than 325,000 teens and adults about the dangers of distracted driving.
+To date, EndDD has educated about 500,000] teens and adults about the dangers of distracted driving.

 Raise awareness of distracted driving by scheduling an EndDD presentation at a school, business or event in your community.
 Click here to learn how you can host a presentation.